yap5th/RideShare-Web-Application/README.md

 ## My Contributions
 - Developed the website header and footer
-- Designed and implemented the user registration UI
-- Designed and implemented the driver registration UI
+- Designed and implemented the user and driver registration UI
-- **Developed and modified all major project components except for the landing page UI design**
+- Developed and modified all major project components except for the landing page UI design

 ## Collaborative Components
-The landing page sections were originally developed by other team members as part of the collaborative project.
+The landing page UI design was originally developed by other team members as part of the collaborative project.

 ## Backend Notice
-- Certain backend functionalities related to user and driver registration are unavailable in this version of the project.
+- Certain backend functionalities related to user and driver registration are unavailable in this version of the project
-- The "About Us" section in the landing page navigation is disabled as it contains private information.
+- The "About Us" section in the landing page navigation is disabled as it contains private information

 ## Technologies Used
 - HTML